- Ease of Use

 When you buy or sell cryptocurrencies through Bittylicious, you’re not buying or selling to them.
 Instead, they act like a marketplace which connects everyday people (looking to buy or sell cryptocurrency) with registered brokers (who will sell to, or buy from, these customers).
 While alternatives like Localbitcoins allow you to complete a trade with anyone in a truly P2P manner, everyday people are restricted to trading with registered brokers on Bittylicious.

 Bittylicious matches trades, but you’re not sending any funds to them.
 Instead, you’ll deal directly with a broker who Bittylicious have verified.
 Not just anyone can become a broker on Bittylicious though, as it requires an application process to establish legitimacy.
 Fortunately, this is all handled backend by Bittylicious.
-As an everyday customer, this means you don’t have to worry about vetting the broker yourself (as you might do on alternatives like Localbitcoins).
+As an everyday customer, this means you don’t have to worry about vetting the broker yourself (as you might do on alternatives like Localbitcoins) or handing over your ID multiple times.

 Even though you’re dealing directly with a registered broker, Bittylicious do hold the cryptocurrency in escrow (for added security).